Understanding Hip Fractures

-The hip is a ball-and-socket joint where the femur (thighbone) joins the pelvis.
+The hip is a ball-and-socket joint where the thighbone (femur) joins the pelvis.
 When the hip is healthy, you can walk, turn, and move without pain.
-The head or “ball” of the femur (thighbone) fits into a socket in the pelvis.
+The head or “ball” of the femur fits into a socket in the pelvis.
 The ball and socket are each covered with smooth cartilage.
 This allows the ball to glide easily in the socket.
 Blood vessels supply oxygen and nutrients to keep the hip joint healthy.

 A fractured hip

 The hip can fracture in many places.
 Most often, the fracture occurs in the upper part of the femur.
-Rarely, you can also have more than one type of fracture at a time:
+In rare cases, you can also have more than 1 type of fracture at a time:

-A subtrochanteric fracture is a break across the upper shaft of the femur.
+Subtrochanteric fracture.
+A break across the upper shaft of the femur.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.